prestonconnors/exercise_routine_video_editor/README.md

   - Supports rule-based playlists by using a `folder:` key to draw random tracks from a specific directory for certain exercises.
   - **Smooth Transitions:** Automatically crossfades between tracks when a rule forces a song change.
   - **Audio Ducking:** Professional-grade feature that automatically lowers the music volume when a sound effect plays, ensuring clarity.
-  - **Global Fade:** Apply an automated fade-in and fade-out at the end of the final video for a polished finish.
+  - **Polished Finish:** Automatically applies a configurable fade-out at the end of the background music track for a professional feel.
 - **Automated Asset Generation:** The `create_progress_ring.py` script automatically generates high-quality, reusable animated timer assets.
 - **Professional 10-Bit HDR Workflow:** Preserves color fidelity from source to output using a 10-bit pipeline and sequential `.cube` LUT application.
 - **Robust A/V Synchronization:** Guarantees perfect sync by re-encoding the final audio track with a sophisticated `amix` filter graph.